ptmt/ptmt.github.com/about.md

 ## Current level: 27

 `skill = 10 (10 - √y)`, where `y` is degree of superiority by someone who I know personally.
-For instance, 50% in frontend skills means 25x times slower implementation (one day instead one hour) for difficult html+css task.
+For instance, 50% in front-end skills means 25x times slower implementation by me than some cool guy (one day instead one hour) for difficult html+css task.

 <ul class="skills-list">
 <li>